 Young people have a right to a good and positive transition, and this sometimes means navigating a range of resources, legislation and policy.
 Access to the right information is important and a right for children and young people as well as those with disabilities.

 We know that parents and carers do not often have access to the information they need or know about support available to them.
-Where this information is available, it is not always in the right format to support young people’s inclusion in the transition process.
+Where this information is exists, it is not always in the right format to support young people’s inclusion in the transition process.

 Good practice means:

-Young people, parents and carers should have access to information stating what support they are entitled to and what they can expect during the transition process.
-For example, this could be a transition plan, opportunities to meet with school partners, advocacy or third sector support.
+Young people, parents and carers and siblings should have access to information stating what support they are entitled to and what they can expect during the transition process.
+This should be presented in a clear and accessible way which is child and person-friendly.

 The information provided should also include the options that are available to young people, parents and carers who are dissatisfied with the transition planning process or outcome.
 This may include complaints processes, legal advice or mediation to ensure that rights are being respected and upheld.